-Throughout the last decades the globalization phenomenon has involved a great part of the organizations through their businesses.
+Throughout the last decades the globalization phenomenon has involved a great part of the Portuguese organizations.
 The big international companies move all around the world searching for more competitive resources and settle in countries that offer more advantages.
-All this international movement, all these international transactions are in the scope of WTO (World Trade Organization) ruled by international agreements.
+All this international movement, all these international transactions are in the scope of WTO (World Trade Organization).
 One of them is TBT - Technical Barriers to Trade - and considers the need for quality amongst all partners in the transaction in order to build a plain and direct common language.

-The need for certification is an essential assumption of survival for any business competing in the global market either from the manufacturing or the services point of view.
-Examples of these are the following brands: McDonald's, Zara, Carrefour, NOKIA, ADIDAS in the outdoors global market and in the indoors one, Sonae, Jerónimo Martins as to services; as manufacturing organizations one may quote Qimonda or Lear or Microsoft in the outdoors global market and Unicer (Portuguese beer producer) or Barbosa & Almeida (Portuguese glass producer) in the indoors.
+The need for certification is an essential assumption of survival for any business to prevail either from a manufacturing or services point of view.
+Examples of these are the following brands: McDonald's, Zara or Carrefour - outdoors and in our country Sonae, Jerónimo Martins for services; as manufacturing organizations one may quote Qimonda or Lear outdoors and Unicer (Portuguese beer producer) or Barbosa & Almeida (Portuguese glass producer) indoors.

-Portuguese organizations are conscious of quality as something necessary to stand in the market which nowadays has been expanding thus becoming global.
+Portuguese organizations are conscious of quality as something necessary to be kept in the market which nowadays has been expanding thus becoming global.
 So a significant growth of certified organizations (see Table 1) has occurred.

-Table 1: National/ international overview - certified organizations ISO 9001
+Table 1 National/ international overview - certified organizations